NovelToon NovelToon

 Something shifted in the corner of his room.

 The electrical outlet, cracked and yellowed from years of use, blinked at him.
 Yes, blinked—two sharp flashes of light, so quick he almost convinced himself he'd imagined it.
-Like the morse code his dad had taught him last summer.
+Like the morse code he'd learned in his first-year engineering course.
 Dit-dit.
 A letter 'I'.
 Or maybe a warning.

 Almost.